Folawewo/evolve-credit/README.md

 const sdk = new EvolveCreditSDK('your-api-key', 'https://api.evolvecredit.co');

-Use the SDK methods to interact with the Evolve Credit API :shipit:
+Use the SDK methods to interact with the Evolve Credit API 🚀🚀

 sdk.getUser(userId)
   .then(user => {